shimondoodkin/lunartick/README.md

 ### Limitations

-- Currently does not support multiple values for byDay, byHour, byMinute and bySecond.
+- Currently does not support multiple values for byHour, byMinute and bySecond.
+- Only supports multiple values for byDay in interval = 1 and frequency = 4.

 ### Licensing